Thanks for Sharing

 I’ve visited my son’s dojang on numerous occasions and I am always impressed with the moves the little tykes produce and how flexible they are.

 Children’s Obesity is a whole other topic that I won’t touch on in this article.
-But as you can imagine, practicing Taekwondo will not only make your child lose weight, but also keep him/her super active.
+But as you can imagine, practicing Taekwondo will not only make your child lose weight but also keep him/her super active.
 Being active and staying active is the key ingredient to preventing your child from having a sedentary lifestyle.

 Self-Defense Skills

-Taekwondo is a highly effective form of self-defense that teaches students how to protect themselves in real-life situations.
+Taekwondo is a highly effective form of self defense that teaches students how to protect themselves in real-life situations.
 Young learners can develop the confidence and skills necessary to defend themselves against potential threats.

 Discipline and Self Control